This post may contain affiliate links. Read our disclosure policy here.

 Add in cornstarch mixture (as a thickening agent) and mix thoroughly.
 Continue cooking an extra minute or two, until sauce is thick.
 Remove from heat and enjoy!

-If you plan on making any homemade sauces you NEED to have some of these glass bottles.
-They fit perfectly in your fridge doors and they work great for pouring the sauces.
-They even come with the little “dropper” top (that is removable) so you don’t pour out way too much at once!
+If you plan to make homemade sauces, you need some glass bottles.
+They fit perfectly in your fridge doors and work great for pouring sauces.
+They even come with the little “dropper” top (that is removable), so you don’t pour out way too much at once!